 For the best result, make it yourself — the 10-minute syrup recipe above is genuinely better than most commercial versions.

 Want more specialty latte recipes?
-Try the vanilla latte recipe or iced latte recipe next.
+Try the rose latte recipe, turmeric latte recipe, pumpkin spice latte recipe, matcha latte recipe, London Fog latte, or iced latte recipe next.